Muffin the Mule: Book

 A book containing a selection of the stories was published in the Soviet Union in 1958.
 At least three cartoons based on it were made in 1974 and 1975.
 These cartoons and the book make Muffin a donkey rather than a mule.

+A popular television series based on the book was produced in Soviet Estonia and aired from 1968 to 1972 and again from 1974 to 1976.
+In the series, Muffin (spelt Maffin) was portrayed as a donkey, voiced by actor Hendrik Toompere Sr. The show achieved wide popularity, and several Estonian public figures who grew up during that period — among them filmmaker and author Mart Sander — have described Maffin as their childhood hero and inspiration.

-2005-2011 TV series
+2005–2011 TV series

-The rights to Muffin the Mule were bought by Maverick Entertainment in 2003, and a new 25-part animated version of Muffin the Mule was shown on the British CBeebies TV channel.
-First aired in September 2005 and repeated until May 2011.
+The rights to Muffin the Mule were bought by Maverick Entertainment in 2003, and a new 25 episode animated version of Muffin the Mule was shown on the British CBeebies TV channel.
+First aired on September 14th 2005 and repeated until May 20th 2011.
 The new television series was also translated into Welsh as "Myffin y Mul" and broadcast in Wales on the S4C channel.